Skip to content

 Dynamic tip

-Every tip-paying processor (Jito, Nextblock, Helius, Zeroslot, Nozomi, Lunar, Astralane, Stellium, Falcon, and all four Bifrost subproviders) draws its tip from a single dynamic value sourced from sol-fee-tracker's aggregate tip pool.
+Every tip-paying processor (Jito, Nextblock, Helius, Zeroslot, Nozomi, Lunar, Astralane, Stellium, Falcon, all four Bifrost subproviders, and all three Beam subproviders) draws its tip from a single dynamic value sourced from sol-fee-tracker's aggregate tip pool.
 The legacy per-processor tip = 0.005 field has been removed.

 FieldDescription

 percentileTip percentile (×100).
-Should be one of [general].tip_percentiles (snapped to the nearest if not).
-Serves as a ceiling on the adaptive scan
+Should be one of [general].tip_percentiles (snapped to the nearest if not)

 tip_multiplierMultiply the raw tip by this factor